 ANSWER: Defendant Officers deny they engaged in any misconduct, including the wrongful acts alleged by Plaintiff.
 Defendant Officers lack knowledge or information sufficient to form a belief as to when or why Plaintiff decided to challenge his conviction.
-Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other defendants.

 28. On February 16, 2022, the Circuit Court of Cook County vacated plaintiff's conviction and granted the State's request to nolle prosequi the case.